dominicpam89/nextjs-app-router-starter-v2/README.md

      npm run format:check
      ```

-     Verifies that files are formatted per Prettier rules.
+     Verifies that files are formatted according to Prettier rules.

 - **Run Tests**: